someweisguy/esp_dmx/README.md

 ### Setting Communication Pins

 Configure the physical GPIO pins to which the DMX port will be connected.
 To do this, call the function `dmx_set_pin()` and specify which GPIO should be connected to the TX, RX, and RTS signals.
-If you want to keep a currently allocated pin to a specific signal, pass the macro DMX_PIN_NO_CHANGE.
+If you want to keep a currently allocated pin to a specific signal, pass the macro `DMX_PIN_NO_CHANGE`.
 This macro should also be used if a pin isn't used.

 ```cpp
 // set TX: IO16 (port 2 default), RX: IO17 (port 2 default), RTS: IO21